Tobeworks/logic_moon_astro/src/content/blog/into-ambient-1-fsol-lifeforms.md

 ---
-title: "Into Ambient 1 - Lifeforms – Future Sound of London"
+title: "Into Ambient 1 - Lifeforms – The Future Sound of London"
 description: "A personal journey to the albums that introduced me to ambient music and shaped my musical identity."
 pubDate: 2025-10-15
 image: "/blog/lifeforms_fsol.webp"